dotneko/ccna-ref/docs/CCNA4/PPP_Configuration.md

   ppp quality <percentage>
 ```

-- Line will go down if the
+- Line will go down if the link quality percentage is not being maintained.
+- Link quality is calculated by comparing the total number of packets and bytes sent, to the total number of packets and bytes received by the destination node.

 ### PPP Multilink Configuration